guyht/GWorker/README.md

 ### Disadvantages / Limitations
 * This is essentially a hack
 * Not _all_ web workers will work with this script.
 This is usually due to one of two things.
- 1. Web workers using other HTML 5 features, such as a canvas
- 2. Problems with duplicate functions (this is because some of the web workers functions will get exposed into the global namespace and could clash with other existing functions)
+1. Web workers using other HTML 5 features, such as a canvas.
+2. Problems with duplicate functions (this is because some of the web workers functions will get exposed into the global namespace and could clash with other existing functions).
 * Some web workers will require some modification to work, namely declaring the onmessage and postMessage in the _self_ namespace.
 This will __not__ break compatibility when not using this script.
 * Your web workers will be run __synchronously__ meaning that your scripts will hang until the web worker has finished executing.